jaquelineesteves/logo-maker-svg/README.md

   ![MIT](https://img.shields.io/static/v1?label=License&message=MIT&color=blue)

   ## Description
-   It is an node.js aplication that request informations to create a simple SVG logo, that help me learn more about npm and jest.
+   It is an aplication that request informations by using NPM Inquirer to create a simple SVG logo, and used Test JEST to test application

   ## Table of Contents
   * [Installation](#installation)